Henri2611/plp_python-assignment/Python-week8/README.md

 # CORD-19 Abstracts Explorer

 This project is a simplified data analysis of the [CORD-19 research dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge), focusing on metadata of COVID-19 papers (titles, abstracts, and URLs).
-The goal was to practice **loading real-world data, cleaning it, analyzing text, and building an interactive Streamlit app** for exploration.
+The goal was to practice **loading real-world data, cleaning it, analyzing text, and building an interactive Streamlit app** for exploration, but i downloaded a simple small covid abstract csv to work with.

 ---